Department of Medicine, Division of Cardiology

-The Department of Medicine, Division of Cardiology, Schulich School of Medicine & Dentistry, at Western University, London Health Sciences Centre and St. Joseph’s Health Care is seeking a physician for full-time clinical academic appointment to Western University.
+The Department of Medicine, Division of Cardiology, Schulich School of Medicine & Dentistry, at Western University, London Health Sciences Centre and St. Joseph’s Health Care is seeking a full-time Heart Failure/Transplant Cardiologist.
+The candidate would fill a clinical and academic role as a Clinician-Researcher at Western University.
 Applicants should be certified, or eligible for certification, in Cardiology by the Royal College of Physicians and Surgeons of Canada, or equivalent.
 Candidates must have an MD, or equivalent, and must be eligible for licensure in the province of Ontario.
-The successful candidate will hold a limited term clinical academic appointment at the rank of Assistant Professor.
+The successful candidate will hold a limited term academic appointment at the rank of Assistant Professor.

 Western University delivers an academic experience second to none.
 Western challenges the best and the brightest faculty, staff and students to commit to the highest global standards.
 Our research excellence expands knowledge and drives discovery with real-world application.
 Western attracts individuals with a broad worldview, seeking to study, influence and lead in the international community.
 Since 1878, The Western Experience has combined academic excellence with life-long opportunities for intellectual, social and cultural growth in order to better serve our communities.